 Over the past year, ESO contracting process has been adapted to integrate a number of alternate solutions, including combined services, islanding or Trip to House Load, and interconnectors (more details are provided in Part 3).
 ESO will continue to drive benefit for the end consumer by deploying these options where possible and appropriate to meet our requirement.

 Periodic reviews of Black Start requirements, that may arise due to contracts expiring or new requirements being established, will continue to be carried out to ensure that actions within this strategy year are building market competition and enabling new technologies to participate within the Black Start market.
 This will be achieved through a robust forward procurement plan which will identify potential opportunities as they become available, and proactively procuring to meet this need.

+The participants who met the requirement to progress to further stages in the competitive procurement event will be contracted to progress with feasibility studies and construction phase.
+Details of the results and timeline are provided in the ESO Black Start website.
 Further opportunities to create competitive procurement will continually be identified, where/if there is enough liquidity and it can be demonstrated that a competitive procurement approach for Black Start provision provides value for the end consumer.

 To maintain a flexible, fit for purpose restoration plan ESO has sought to enable varied technology restoration solutions.
 This will reduce the reliance on any individual solution for restoration and will increase competition in this area.
 New provider technologies identified to be Black Start capable will be progressed, as required.

 We are engaging with the wind industry to understand their capability in more detail and capturing the information received into operational advice for control engineers.
-This will build our knowledge and skill base to be able to use more wind generation earlier within a restorationfunded project, is and anworkshops are
+This will build our knowledge and skill base to be able to use more wind generation earlier within a restoration

+NIC funded project, is now known as “Distributed Restart” for better clarity and stakeholder appreciation of project objective.
+The project is underway with a full team in place and a number of webinars and workshops were held to increase engagement and awareness in the industry.
+The project held its first annual conference on 30 January 2020.
+Design scope of the project will be published in July 2020.
+Further details of the project are available at its website.

 Due to variation in demand and generation in different zones in the country, for efficiency and relevance, a zonal strategy may be considered.
+This will become even more vital once the Restoration Standard is implemented.
 This may require revision of current policy as well as TO network reinforcement.

 Ongoing industry collaboration with the BSTG continues to design and inform a Restoration Standard, alongside new obligations in the Network Code on Emergency & Restoration (NCER).
+There has been a good progress with NCER workstream, as detailed in Part 3.
+ESO will continue to work on the implementation of the NCER in 2020, with further changes being made to STCP, potential expansion of Significant Grid users, and updates to the electrical standards for Control and System telephony.

 Over this timescale, the Black Start service providers will also undergo a programme of tests and exercises to assure their competence and provide assurance against their contracted position.
 Article 43 states the general principles for compliance testing of capabilities for SO, TOs, DNOs and SGU (Significant Grid Users) s.
 Articles 44 to 49 describe the testing requirements and are summarised in the System Restoration Plan and System Defence Plan.